braze-inc/braze-docs/_docs/_help/release_notes/deprecations/shopify_checkout.md

 ## Impact to your integration

 The Braze and Shopify integration uses [Shopify ScriptTags](https://shopify.dev/docs/apps/build/online-store/script-tag-legacy) to load the Braze Web SDK for non-headless sites.
-A new version of this integration will launch in 2025 to support all customers after `checkout.liquid` is fully deprecated.
+We are planning to launch a new version of the integration before the 2025 deadline to support all customers before `checkout.liquid` is fully deprecated.

-Most customers won't be affected by the August 2024 changes.
-View the details below to see if you will be impacted with your development team.
+For the upcoming changes on August 13, 2024, check the details below to see if you will be impacted by your development team.

 ### Phase one: August 13, 2024

-This is the deadline to upgrade your information, shipping, and payment pages.

 The default Braze and Shopify integration doesn't use the information, shipping, and payment pages within the checkout experience.
 As a result, the default integration will not be impacted.

+In response, we are planning to launch a new version of the integration before the 2025 deadline to support all customers before `checkout.liquid` is fully deprecated.

 #### Shopify Plus